-Also noteworthy in this case is the publication on 5th March 2021 of new Public Health England guidance on ventilation of indoor spaces (source B6, Table 1).
-In an exact mirror of the WHO-and citing the WHO's new roadmap on ventilation, published a few days earlier (source A17, Table 1)-this new policy document appeared to base its recommendations on an assumed airborne route of transmission but was not accompanied by substantial changes to its other policy documents.
+Also noteworthy in this case is the publication on 5th March 2021 of new Public Health England guidance on ventilation of indoor spaces (source B6, Table 144).
+In an exact mirror of the WHO-and citing the WHO's new roadmap on ventilation, published a few days earlier (source A17, Table 138)-this new policy document appeared to base its recommendations on an assumed airborne route of transmission but was not accompanied by substantial changes to its other policy documents.

 A key player in this case study is the instigator and lead author of the letter to the Prime Minister, the Professional Lead of the Infection Prevention and Control Network at the Royal College of Nursing (RCN) (source A22, Table 1).
 She is a registered nurse, with many years' clinical experience along with a two-year secondment managing professional standards at the RCN.
 The Professional Lead role requires her to engage with front-line nurses and ensure the highest standards of infection control in their clinical work.
 She is the person within the nurses' professional body to whom registered nurses would direct their concerns about unsafe practices.
-The RCN Professional Lead's habitus (the durable dispositions which structure how she perceives the world), to the extent that this can be gleaned from her professional standing and history, would include deeply-held professional commitment to excellence in patient care as well as a strong sense of responsibility for the occupational health of all nurses.
-As the letter she drafted (source B3, Table 129) illustrates, she appears to feel a strong sense of moral responsibility to prevent further deaths of frontline healthcare workers.
+As the letter she drafted (source B3, Table 140) illustrates, she appears to feel a strong sense of moral responsibility to prevent further deaths of frontline healthcare workers.